danalittleskier/GiphyApp/README.md

 # GifTastic

-* This aplication is searching fun gifs by hitting the Giphy API and dinamically updating the page with your topic search.
+* This aplication is searching for fun gifs by hitting the Giphy API and dinamically updating the page with your the button's search topic.
-* The topic is Sports (e.g. Gymnastics, Football, Tennis)
+* Sports (e.g. Gymnastics, Football, Tennis) are used as featured topic.

 ### Usage